-RADNOR, PA / ACCESSWIRE / February 6, 2018 / The law firm of Kessler Topaz Meltzer & Check, LLP alerts AZZ Inc. (AZZ) ("AZZ" or the "Company") shareholders that a class action lawsuit has been filed on behalf of purchasers of the Company's securities between April 22, 2015 and January 8, 2018, inclusive (the "Class Period").
+RADNOR, PA / ACCESSWIRE / October 11, 2019 / The law firm of Kessler Topaz Meltzer & Check, LLP reminds Valaris plc (VAL) ("Valaris") investors that a securities fraud class action lawsuit has been filed on behalf of those who purchased or otherwise acquired Valaris securities between April 11, 2019 and July 31, 2019, inclusive (the "Class Period").

-AZZ shareholders who purchased securities during the Class Period may, no later than March 12, 2018, seek to be appointed as a lead plaintiff representative of the class.
-For additional information or to learn how to participate in this action, please visit https://www.ktmc.com/new-cases/azz-inc#join.
+REMINDER: Investors who purchased Valaris securities during the Class Period may, no later than October 21, 2019, seek to be appointed as a lead plaintiff representative of the class.
+For additional information or to learn how to participate in this litigation please click here.

-AZZ shareholders may, no later than March 12, 2018, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, or other counsel, or may choose to do nothing and remain an absent class member.
+Valaris investors may, no later than October 21, 2019, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, or other counsel, or may choose to do nothing and remain an absent class member.
 A lead plaintiff is a representative party who acts on behalf of all class members in directing the litigation.
-In order to be appointed as a lead plaintiff, the Court must determine that the class member's claim is typical of the claims of other class members and that the class member will adequately represent the class in the action.
+In order to be appointed as a lead plaintiff, the Court must determine that the class member's claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Your ability to share in any recovery is not affected by the decision of whether or not to serve as a lead plaintiff.

-Kessler Topaz Meltzer & Check prosecutes class actions in state and federal courts throughout the country.
-Kessler Topaz Meltzer & Check is a driving force behind corporate governance reform and has recovered billions of dollars on behalf of institutional and individual investors from the United States and around the world.
-The firm represents investors, consumers, and whistleblowers (private citizens who report fraudulent practices against the government and share in the recovery of government dollars).
+Kessler Topaz Meltzer & Check prosecutes class actions in state and federal courts throughout the country involving securities fraud, breaches of fiduciary duties and other violations of state and federal law.
+Kessler Topaz Meltzer & Check is a driving force behind corporate governance reform, and has recovered billions of dollars on behalf of institutional and individual investors from the United States and around the world.
+The firm represents investors, consumers and whistleblowers (private citizens who report fraudulent practices against the government and share in the recovery of government dollars).
 The complaint in this action was not filed by Kessler Topaz Meltzer & Check.
 For more information about Kessler Topaz Meltzer & Check, please visit www.ktmc.com.

 Kessler Topaz Meltzer & Check, LLP